Welcome to Booty by Bret!

 • "C" option: dumbbells and bands

-While we advise doing the "A" option when possible, you can combine exercise variations from each category which best fit your body (i.e., if your gym doesn't have access to a particular piece of equipment, do the "B" or "C" option for that exercise.
+While we advise doing the "A" option when possible, you can combine exercise variations from each category which best fit your body (i.e., if your gym doesn't have access to a particular piece of equipment, do the "B" or "C" option for that exercise).

 Key Terms

-You’ll hear a lot of terms being used to describe different components of within Booty by Bret.
+You’ll hear a lot of terms being used to describe different components within Booty by Bret.
 Developing an understanding of them will enhance your results.
 If you have experience within the exercise science realm, a lot of these terms may look familiar, however, a lot of terms are vague in the scientific literature, so we recommend looking over how we define them:

 Volume: the total amount of working sets.
 With Booty by Bret, we’re specifically concerned about the number of sets that are performed close to failure.